PFalkowski/LoggerLite/README.md

     }
 }
 ```
-The example for yaml logger or any file logger:
+The example for yaml logger or any file logger based on FileLoggerBase:
 ```c#
 using System;
 using LoggerLite;